araj00/DSA-Patterns/sliding-window/monotonic-queue.md

 Monotonic queue pattern is a subpattern in a sliding window which uses queue of size K to find the maximum or minimum in that window size by maintaining strictly increasing or decreasing order.
 It follows FIRST-IN-FIRST-OUT(FIFO) unlike stack which is LAST-IN-FIRST-OUT(LIFO).

 **Note:- At first, monotonic queue and montonic stack will look like having same functions but if you follow basic principles of queue which is FIFO while stack follows LIFO.
-Then, it will start making difference.
-To illustrate this below are diagram.**
+Then, it will start making difference.**

 ## Approach